-At Broadview, we use a form of sound therapy that can influence the mechanisms in the inner ear that deliver information to the brain.
+At Broadview Spine & Health Centre, we use a form of auditory therapy, also called sound therapy that can influence the mechanisms in the inner ear that deliver information to the brain.
 Combined with other visual therapies, this can be an effective tool to help restore one’s sense of balance.

 How Auditory Therapy Helps

 The Inner Ear contains the Cochlea and the Vestibule.
-It sends the brain signals and information to help create our sense of balance and spatial awareness.
+This system sends the brain signals and information to help create our spatial awareness and sense of balance.
 The brain uses information from the vestibule, as well as vision and the body’s sense of position & movement to determine its location.

 When there is a problem with the balance system, it means something is affecting your ability to maintain normal balance.
 As there are multiple factors that can cause balance problems, how it can be treated will depend on what these causes are in each unique case.

 If you are experiencing balance issues, our experienced balance experts can help diagnose balance disorders and get you started on a treatment plan that will help you start feeling like your old self again.
 Nobody should have to suffer through uncomfortable balance disorders and bouts of dizziness, that’s why we have made it our mission

 To find out more, call us today at 613-728-2929 or book an appointment online.

 Your brain’s balance system is connected to the inner ear where it receives impulses to detect whether or not you are balanced in your surroundings.
 If your ears are not functioning properly, your brain will detect a sense of being off-balance since it is reading the impulses as not being equal.